ruby-mutiny/metamorpher/README.md

 ## Practicalities

 Metamorpher provides modules that can be used to simplify the transformation of Ruby programs.
-This section describes how to build Metamorpher terms that represent Ruby programs, and how to refactor Ruby programs.
+This section describes how to build metamorpher terms that represent Ruby programs, and how to refactor Ruby programs.
 [Matchers](#matchers) and [Rewriters](#rewriters) can be used to manipulate Ruby programs too.

-**Note** that Metamorpher is not limited to manipulating Ruby programs.
-For more details on how Metamorpher works and its language-independent core, see the [fundamentals](#fundamentals) section.
+**Note** that metamorpher is not limited to manipulating Ruby programs.
+For more details on how metamorpher works and its language-independent core, see the [fundamentals](#fundamentals) section.

 ### Building Ruby terms

-To match, rewrite or refactor Ruby programs, it's necessary to create [terms](#building-terms)) that represent Ruby programs.
+To match, rewrite or refactor Ruby programs, it's necessary to create [terms](#building-terms) that represent Ruby programs.
 Metamorpher provides the `Metamorpher::Builders::Ruby::Builder` class to simplify this process.

 Recall that term is a tree (i.e., an acyclic graph), whose nodes are either a: